 A transfer switch also protects your generator when your local utility restores power, it keeps that local power from feeding back into your generator and damaging it.

-There are a number of transfer panels that the a homeowner who is handy can install. ( check with your local building codes, they may require a qualified professional to install transfer panels ) Most stores and websites that sell generator also sell transfer panels.
+There are a number of transfer panels that the a homeowner who is handy can install. ( check with your local building codes, a transfer panel installation may require a qualified professional)

 Installing the transfer switch involves working inside your circuit breaker panel.
 If you don’t feel comfortable doing this, don’t.

 Be sure to turn off the main circuit breaker before opening up the panel.
-You can use your new generator with an extension cord to power a work light when you’re wiring up the transfer panel.
-Pay attention to the directions that come with the transfer panel, many come with a video.
+Pay close attention to the directions that come with the transfer panel, many come with a video.
 Watch it, you’ll learn.

 I think the hardest part of all this is getting the bx cable from the transfer panel to connect with the breaker box.
 The bx cable ( the silver armored flex cable that contains all the transfer panel wires ) has to be connected to the breaker box by going thru a hole in the breaker box.
 Most boxes have a number of holes pre-punched, but they can still be hard to punch out.
 I use a cold chisel, but there are real electrician tools to open up these holes.